Disappearance of Frederick Valentich: Frederick Valentich

 Frederick Valentich (9 June 1958 – disappeared 21 October 1978) had about 150 total hours of flying time and held a class-four instrument rating, which authorised him to fly at night, but only "in visual meteorological conditions".
-He had twice applied to enlist in the Royal Australian Air Force (RAAF), but was rejected because of inadequate educational qualifications.
+He had twice applied to enlist in the Royal Australian Air Force (RAAF), but had been rejected because of inadequate educational qualifications.
 He was a member of the RAAF Air Training Corps, determined to have a career in aviation.

-Valentich was studying part-time to become a commercial pilot but had a poor achievement record, having twice failed all five commercial licence examination subjects.
+Valentich was studying part time to become a commercial pilot but had a poor achievement record, having twice failed all five commercial licence examination subjects.
 As recently as the month before his disappearance, Valentich had failed three more commercial licence subjects.
 He had been involved in flying incidents, for example, straying into a controlled zone in Sydney, for which he received a warning, and twice deliberately flying into a cloud, for which prosecution was being considered.
 According to his father, Guido, Valentich was an ardent believer in UFOs and had been worried about being attacked by them.
 Six days before his disappearance, Valentich discussed with his girlfriend Rhonda Rushton the possibility of a UFO taking him away, according to her.

 The destination of Valentich's final flight was King Island, but his motivation for the flight is unknown.
 He told flight officials that he was going to King Island to pick up some friends, while he told others that he was going to pick up crayfish.
 Later investigations found both stated reasons to be untrue.
 Valentich had also failed to inform King Island Airport of his intention to land there, going against "standard procedure".